MrCroxx/blog/content/posts/code-reading/etcdraft-made-simple/4-log/index.md

 		r.logger.Panic("empty entry was dropped")
 	}
 	// As a special case, don't count the initial empty entry towards the
-	// uncommitted log quota.
+	// uncommitted log quote.
 This is because we want to preserve the
-	// behavior of allowing one entry larger than quota if the current
+	// behavior of allowing one entry larger than quote if the current
 	// usage is zero.
 	r.reduceUncommittedSize([]pb.Entry{emptyEnt})
 	r.logger.Infof("%x became leader at term %d", r.id, r.Term)